 He confided in me that he didn’t need pity or someone telling him he was great in life.
 After learning technique, he simply needed to practice more.

-Naming the harsh truth, he believes, spurs motivation.
+Speaking truth with kindness, he believes, spurs motivation.

 Research indicates that propped-up self-esteem is counterproductive